Toyota RAV4: Technology

 A 10.5-inch touchscreen is standard, with a 12.9-inch unit on upper grades.
-Both systems run Toyota’s Arene software platform, which supports wireless smartphone mirroring and cloud-based navigation.
+Both systems run Toyota's Arene software platform, which supports wireless smartphone mirroring and cloud-based navigation.
+Independent road tests have noted improvements in screen responsiveness, wireless smartphone integration, and overall infotainment usability.

 Safety

 The XA60 debuts Toyota Safety Sense 4.0, which adds front cross-traffic alert, lane-change assist, and predictive curve speed control, all of which will be delivered via over-the-air updates.

+While the RAV4 was likely to have received a 5-star rating by ANCAP under ANCAP's 2025 testing conditions, it was possible that it would receive a lesser score under ANCAP's new testing conditions due to commence in the second half of 2026.
+Toyota have chosen to delay the testing until they can implement changes that are likely to receive a 5-star result under the new testing conditions.

 Production and rollout

-North American market RAV4s are assembled at Toyota Motor Manufacturing Canada in Woodstock and Cambridge, while Japanese plants at Tahara and Nagakusa supply global markets.
-Order books open in Q3 2025 (North America) and Q4 2025 (Europe); first deliveries begin in Japan and North America in December 2025, followed by Europe in January 2026 and Australia/New Zealand in H1 2026.

 The PHEV-only GR Sport grade (0–100 km/h in 5.8 s) and its 100 km WLTP electric range have been widely noted by the press as key advances over the outgoing XA50, although European outlets criticise the lower hybrid outputs versus North America.